marcinnowakowski/qlp/README.md

 Inteligent machine don't need to give good answers?..
 Inteligent machine can ask?

-(He, she, what) can figure out if (he, she what) can google or use other compatible search products?
+(He, she, what) can figure out... if (he, she what) can google or use other compatible search products?

 #### 'no'-LICENCE